 You may be able to view your scores from one of the credit agencies in Canada.

 For example, if you have an RBC account, you can check your TransUnion credit score through internet banking.
-The link is on the right side of the account summary page, under My Services section.
+The link is on the right side of the account summary page, under Account Management section.

 How to get your credit report for free